 Platforms / Software of US Forex Brokers

-United States-regulated brokers focus on offering secure, reliable, and feature-rich platforms to comply with strict regulatory standards.
+United States-regulated brokers focus on providing secure, reliable, and feature-rich platforms that comply with stringent regulatory standards.
 Below are the most commonly used platforms and software available through US forex brokers.

 MetaTrader 4 (MT4)